kyma-incubator/compass-console/README.md

 ### Watch changes in React libraries

-If you want to watch changes in the React libraries, run this command in a new terminal window:
+If you want to display the changes in the React libraries simultaneously, run the following command in a new terminal window:

 ```bash
 npm run watch:libraries